A person with normal eyesight would have nothing to know in the way of Impressionism' unless he was in a blinding light or in the dusk or dark.

 You must make healthy choices at all times in other to stay strong.
-Always keep in mind that healthy habits like eating well and being active can lower your risk for diseases and conditions that can lead to eye or vision problems, like diabetes or high blood pressure.
+Remember that healthy habits like eating well and being active can lower your risk for diseases and conditions that can lead to eye or vision problems, like diabetes or high blood pressure.

 Here are some tips for healthy eyes and visions

 - Eat healthy foods: Make sure you eat plenty of dark, leafy greens such as spinach, kale, and collard greens.
-You should also eat fish that are high on omega-3 fatty acids such as tuna, salmon, and halibut
+You should also eat fish that are high in omega-3 fatty acids, such as tuna, salmon, and halibut.

 - Get active: Being physically active helps you stay healthy.